gr4ph0s/c4d_light_lister/README.md

 - List all c4d lights
 - Acces to all light parameter throught an UI
 - Easily choose wich parameter to display in the UI
-- Order light independant from the scene order
+- Order lights independantly from the scene order

 ## About source code
 My initial idea was to do a lights lister for any render engine.